bill588/Wireless-PawPatrol/README.md

 # Wireless-PawPatrol
-Real-time animal spotting with YOLOv8n and in 433 MHz -- squirt alert.
+Real-time animal spotting with YOLOv8n and at 433 MHz.